Draw an ensō around all that can be experienced: Tat tvam asi. Some understanding can only be achieved via emotive experience of the whole.

 I'm planning on returning to the remote site in the next few days to make a serious effort.

+We refined the ski mount for a better angle, but the GoPro isn't quite robust enough for the impact of the ski hitting the wake.
 Dad and I fabricated a rope-handle-camera-mount from scrap materials in the garage.
 It worked pretty well, but we have a few refinements in mind to make it more stable and safer.